LincolnNowell/MyFirstRepository/README.md

 My Name is Lincoln Nowell

-These are some of the small programs i have worked on, and my website files.
+These are some of the small programs i have worked on.